 - In a dealer’s two through six, stand against them on 16, 15 or 14

 - Be sure to stand on all your hard hands at 17; it does not matter what card the dealer will show

-- At 13 through to 15, always be sure to hit that soft hand
+- From 13 through to 15, always be sure to hit that soft hand

 Free Bet Blackjack does not differ from the traditional blackjack game in many ways.
-The most notable difference is that with Free Bet Blackjack, a bettor usually gets some free double downs and splits from the house.
-In addition to this, the free bet blackjack odds tend to be better.
+The most notable difference is that with Free Bet Blackjack, a bettor usually gets free double downs and splits from the house.
+In addition, the free bet blackjack odds tend to be better.

-Yes they can.
+Yes, they can.
 For instance, if a bettor has a pair of eights, the first split to the game is usually free.
-If other eights are dealt, the bettor is awarded another free split.
+The bettor is awarded another free split if the other eights are dealt.

 The downside to Free Bet Blackjack is that the dealer usually pushes the bettor to the left if the platform makes 22.
 It becomes a loss if a hand is busted before the dealer draws.

 There are a handful of platforms that offer this fantastic game.
 Most casinos offer a 6-to-5 payout, while others work with the 3-to-2 option.
-Be sure to look for a provider that is licensed, reputable and has legal operations.
+Be sure to look for a licensed, reputable provider with legal operations.

 Yes.
-This fun game features double downs and free splits that could translate into huge wins in the case where the hands that are receiving actually qualify.
+This fun game features double downs and free splits that could translate into huge wins if the hands that are receiving qualify.